top of page

 ABOUT ME

 In early 2021, I stared my postdoctoral fellowship in Dr. Nicola Allen’s lab at the Salk Institute studying the role of astrocyte secreted factors in neurodevelopment and neurodevelopmental disorders.
-My goal is to contribute to our understanding of human health through my love of neuroscience and cellular biology.
+My research goal is to contribute to our understanding of human health through my love of neuroscience and cellular biology.

 Read more about me here.